 Figure 1 Video workflows through different carriage domains

+[ED/YS] Need to add Camera log information in a combined section or its own section?

+[ED/YS] Q1- At the capture level should we try to identify the widely used camera outputs combinations?
+1)Camera RAW RGB /4:4:4 – 16 bpp 2) 4 different types of camera logs R’G’B’ or YCbCr w/ 4:2:2 or 4:2:0 and either 12 or 10 bit.
+This is the describes the signal outputs that need to be converted ( e.g. LUT for PQ or HLG/ RGB or R’G’B’ to Y’CbCr)

+[ED/YS] Q2: Is every other operation in the workflow just a degradation of the signal information through a conversion.

+[ED/YS] Table for Baseband resolution to type of interface.
+E.g. UHD resolution baseband transmission could use quad3G or 12G.
+Accommodates cameration that only may have 1 type of connections.

 In the capture domain, content is created through sensors on cameras converting optical signals into a digital format.
 Content is retained at its highest informational format though some conversions to reduce transport bandwidth demands may happen during sensor processing.

 In the interface to the production domain, content undergoes processing further transformations such as non-linear transformations (e.g. NCL), Pixel Subsampling (4:4:44:2:2), colour representation changes (RGB Y’CbCr), and bit rate reduction (16 bpp10 bpp).
 For theatrical/ Scripted TV workflows entering in the production domain, content can be added to by CGI sources, overlayed with graphics, and colour graded using a Mastering display.
 For Live Event workflows, there is always a real-time constraint, which limits content processing to real-time operations.
 After the colour grading, both static and dynamic metadata may be generated that are to be attached to the content workflow.
 However, for live events this may not be practical and metadata may need to be generated further downstream by automated content analysis approaches.